-Both groups performed similar memory tasks and brain activity measured using functional MRI.
+Both groups performed similar memory tasks and brain activity was measured using functional MRI.

 Those who consumed caffeine did better.
 They had higher brain activity than the control group.

 The researchers found that coffee helped boost the short-term memory of the participants.
-The caffeine acts on the memory and concentration centers in the brain.
+Caffeine acts on the memory and concentration centers in the brain.